AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/06_unsafe_traits.rst

   /// # Safety
   ///
-  /// Implementors must uphold this trait's invariants. unsafe trait Foo {
+  /// Implementors must uphold this trait's invariants unsafe trait Foo {
       // Trait items go here
   }

 .. note::

-  An unsafe trait defines an implementation contract; its methods need not be unsafe.
+  An unsafe trait defines an implementation contract; its methods need not be unsafe

 ------------------------------
 Implementing an Unsafe Trait